-- Social phobia - now called social anxiety disorder.
+Social phobias are now called social anxiety disorder.
 A person with social phobia finds being in social situations difficult and sometimes unbearable.
 Going to parties, weddings, functions, or exhibitions cause sufferers anxiety; there is fear of being embarrassed or humiliated in public.
-The ultimate nightmare for a person with social phobia is probably to have to talk in public or act on a stage in front of an audience.

-There is a fear of being judged by other people.
-People affected with social phobia feel that they will be scrutinized and singled out in the crowd, which would be an unbearably embarrassing ordeal.
-The dread of being laughed at because of their clothes, voice or some feature of their body is so intense that they prefer to avoid social gatherings altogether.
+It often includes a fear of being judged by other people.
+People affected with social phobia feel that they will be scrutinized and singled out in the crowd; they prefer to avoid social gatherings altogether.

 Obese people may develop social anxiety disorder, simply because of their weight.

-- Agoraphobia - an individual with agoraphobia is frightened of finding himself/herself in situations where there is no escape; they fear being stuck in a desperate situation with no help.
-Agoraphobia may include a dread of traveling on buses or trains, going into large shops or shopping malls.
-When symptoms are severe, the patient may find it unbearable to even step out of their own home.
+An individual with agoraphobia is frightened of finding themselves in situations where there is no escape; they fear being stuck in a desperate situation with no help.
+Agoraphobia may include a dread of traveling on buses or trains or going into large shops or shopping malls.
+When symptoms are severe, the patient may find stepping out of their own home unbearable.

-Sufferers have an 80% risk of also suffering from panic disorder.
+Sufferers have an increased risk of also suffering from panic disorder.
 As with social phobia, crowded and public places are avoided.

-A much higher percentage of women suffer from phobias than men.
+A higher percentage of women suffer from phobias than men.

 Simple phobias usually start early on in life - during childhood, and often go away by the time the person reaches late teens.
 Complex phobias generally start later on.